-An essential step in seeking ISO 9001, ISO 14001, Safety AS/NZS 4801 or ISO 18001 certification is to undertake your Stage One audit.
-This can be daunting if your business has minimal experience with ISO certification or AS/NZS certification.
+An essential step in seeking ISO 9001, ISO 14001, ISO 45001, or ISO 27001 certification is to undertake your Stage One audit.
+This can be daunting if your business has minimal experience with ISO certification.

 In our experience, here are the four main areas of the standards we find non-conformances or issues.